 Feedback Dialogues / Feedbackdialoge

-Leaders and teams who enjoy functioning dialogue and communication are productive and successful.
+Leaders, teams and stakeholders who enjoy functioning dialogue and communication are productive and successful.
 Team members are able to contribute their thoughts and ideas and leaders have access to fresh impulses for optimal cooperation and leadership.

 Through neutrally moderated feedback dialogues cooperation is improved and a culture of mutual feedback is fostered.
 Effectivity, cooperation and collaboration increase in a context of open dialogue.
 Combining all viewpoints allows for a holistic and comprehensive perspective geared for growth and development.